nigelhartm/reinforcement_learning_jigsaw_puzzle/README.md

 * Parrallelized running (faster training)
 * play maybe 100 games manual to have something to compare my results too, maybe I just have to high expecatation and the model is already better/similar than human

+## Idea
+we could create a openapi of the finished model.
+It would have low traffic (entire state can be transferred as a single integer value 4 byte) it will be encoded in the binary form ... field =6*4=24 bit 1 byte left for more ..
+6 puzzle piece =3bit ...
+5 left .. maybe for flags reserved?

 ## Resources
 https://www.toptal.com/deep-learning/pytorch-reinforcement-learning-tutorial
 https://pub.towardsai.net/understanding-tensor-dimensions-in-deep-learning-models-with-pytorch-4ee828693826